apache/apisix-ingress-controller/docs/en/latest/practices/proxy-the-httpbin-service-with-ingress.md

 ---
-title: Proxy the httpbin service
+title: Proxy the httpbin service with Ingress
 ---

 <!--